viix-ua/tensorflow_xla/README.md

 tensorflow_xla
 ===================
-Tensorflow_xla is c++ standalone library, that based on TensorFlow XLA.
+Tensorflow_xla is c++ standalone library, that based on TensorFlow XLA (linear-algebra level).

 License and Copyright
 ---------------------